I

 Unique Strengths of Neurodiversity

 Among the many strengths neurodivergent children have, they also have the increased ability to think outside the box and see things from different perspectives.
-Their unique thought process allows children to look beyond the standard perspectives and provide an alternative view on solving problems and challenges.
+Their unique thought process allows children to look beyond the standard perspectives and provides an alternative view on solving problems and challenges.
 Neurodivergent children develop creative ideas that challenge the norm and lead society to grow and expand.

 Neurodivergent students also have vivid imaginations and possess a strong level of creativity, which helps them create ideas and solutions that are truly unique.